syncfusion-content/mobilejavascript-docs/MobileJS/ScrollPanel/Getting-Started.md

 ![](Getting-Started_images/Getting-Started_img2.png)

-## Enable Horizontal and Vertical ScrollPanel
+## Enable horizontal and vertical ScrollPanel

 The target content can be scrolled either vertically or horizontally or in both ways.
 The attribute `data-ej-enablevrscroll` enables vertical scrolling and the attribute `data-ej-enablehrscroll` enables horizontal scrolling.